No one has to tell you that when you become a dad, your life is forever changed.

-Do you think you’re ready for labor?
-You are not ready for labor.
-Labor is intense and terrifying.
+Do you think you’re ready for labour?
+You are not ready for labour.
+Labour is intense and terrifying.
 It’s painful.
 The buildup takes hours, and then everything seems to happen at once.
 It’s grotesque, like something from a horror movie, but it’s heartbreaking because there’s nothing you can do to alleviate the pain.
 It can also be weirdly enchanting.

 When it’s all over, take some time to be with your new family.
 Try to let it all sink in.
 You’re about to embark on an entirely new adventure.
 And get some sleep.
 You’ll need it.